krishz-kishore/outbound_ip_collector/README.md

 sudo ./uninstall_outbound_ip_collector.sh
 ```

-This script will stop tcpdump, remove the root cron job created by the setup script, and delete `/var/log/outbound_collector/` and the extraction script installed at `/usr/local/bin/extract_unique_ips.sh`.
+This script will stop tcpdump, remove the root cron job (if installed) or stop and disable the `systemd` service and timer (if created), and delete `/var/log/outbound_collector/` and the extraction script installed at `/usr/local/bin/extract_unique_ips.sh`.

 ---